mmData/Hack4Good/README.md

 We then tried two approaches: predictive models and clustering.
 Several predictive models were tested, from simple linear classifiers to complex ensemble and boosting methods.
-We focused on Balanced Random Forest (BRF), which if well suited for tasks with imbalanced classes.
+We focused on Balanced Random Forest (BRF), which is well suited for tasks with imbalanced classes.
 For clustering the Households according to their demographics, we used Gower dissimilarity measure to introduce the dissimilarity matrix of Households based on the